 The Company's five-year forecast incorporates assumptions related to the Company's investment strategy and principal risks from which performance results, cash flows and key performance indicators are forecast.
-The principal risks are set out on pages 38 to 42.
-Of these risks, those which are expected to have a higher impact on the Company's longer-term prospects are those related to future government housing policies.
+The principal risks are set out on pages 30 to 33.
+Of these risks, those which are expected to have a higher impact on the Company's longer-term prospects are those related to the current macroeconomic environment, which has increased the level of risk around the Company's financing arrangements regarding borrowing terms and covenants.
+The risk associated with a disruption to share price due to negative sentiment in the social housing sector being identified as having the highest impact and likelihood.
 The Company has considered its strategy over a longer term and, in light of the inherent demand for the Company's properties and the vulnerable nature of the ultimate tenant, the risk of change in future housing policy is considered to be limited.
 The principal risks are mitigated by the Company's risk management and internal control processes, which function on an ongoing basis.

 The Board, via delegation to the Audit and Management Engagement Committee, monitors the effectiveness of the Company's risk management and internal control processes on an ongoing basis.
-The monitoring activities are described in the Report of the Audit and Management Engagement Committee on pages 62 to 65 and include direct review and challenge of the Company's documented risks, risk ratings and controls, and review of performance and compliance reports prepared by the Company's advisers and the independent external auditors.
+The monitoring activities are described in the Report of the Audit and Management Engagement Committee on pages 60 to 62 and include direct review and challenge of the Company's documented risks, risk ratings and controls, and review of performance and compliance reports prepared by the Company's key suppliers and the independent external auditors.

 The Board of Directors has carried out a robust assessment of the principal and emerging risks facing the Company, including those that would threaten its business model, future performance, solvency and liquidity.
-Where appropriate, the Company's forecasts are subject to sensitivity analysis, which involves applying severe conditions and flexing a number of assumptions simultaneously.
+Where appropriate, the Company's forecasts are subject to sensitivity analysis, which involves applying severe (but plausible) conditions and flexing a number of assumptions simultaneously.

-The sensitivities performed were designed to provide the Directors with an understanding of the Company's performance in the event of severe but plausible scenarios, taking full account of mitigating actions that could be taken to avoid or reduce the impact or occurrence of the underlying risks outlined below:
+The sensitivities performed were designed to provide the Directors with an understanding of the Company's performance in the event of severe but plausible downside scenarios, taking full account of mitigating actions that could be taken to avoid or reduce the impact or occurrence of the underlying risks outlined below:

 - 10% of tenants defaulting under a lease.
-The outcome of this scenario reduces profits on average over the five year forecast by 15% per annum and reduces cash by £20 million.
-However, the Board is still comfortable that dividends could be paid as there is still sufficient level of cash in the business; and - deterioration in economic outlook, change in government housing policy which could impact the fundamentals of the social housing sector, including a negative impact on valuations and a 5% reduction in annual rents.
-The outcome of the 'severe downside scenario' was that the Company's covenant headroom on existing debt (i.e the level at which the investment property values would have to fall before a financial breach occurs) reduces by 13%, prior to any mitigating actions such as asset sales, which indicates that covenants on existing facilities would not be breached.
+The outcome of this scenario reduces profits on average over the five year forecast by 18% per annum and reduces cash by £20 million.
+However, the Board remains comfortable that dividends could be paid and any liabilities could be settled as there is still a sufficient level of cash in the business.
+Therefore the business remains viable over the five year period and - deterioration in economic outlook, or a change in government housing policy which could impact the fundamentals of the social housing sector, including a negative impact on valuations and a 5% reduction in annual rents.
+The outcome of the 'severe downside scenario' was that the Company's covenant headroom on existing debt (the level at which the investment property values would have to fall before a financial breach occurs) reduces by 13%, prior to any mitigating actions such as asset sales, which indicates that covenants on existing facilities would not be breached.